 Think about it.
 If the word arsenokoites did not mean homosexual when Paul wrote it in the first century, then it does not mean homosexual now.
-The meaning has not transmutated over time.
-It did not suddenly change its meaning in the twentieth century.
+The meaning has not morphed over time to mean something different than it meant when Moses used it in 1450 BC.
+It did not suddenly change its meaning in the twentieth or twenty first century.

 If there is a reference in the Bible or in ancient Greek literature where arsenokoites is used that way, someone please produce it.

 The word homosexual cannot be found in an American dictionary until about 1901.
-The concept of an exclusive, committed homosexual or lesbian relationship was not common in Old Testament times or New Testament times.
+The concept of an exclusive, committed homosexual or lesbian relationship was not widespread in Old Testament or New Testament times.

 If you grew up believing that heterosexuality has always been considered normal and homosexuality has never been considered normal, your beliefs do not fit historical facts.

-The Greeks and many other cultures of the ANE (ancient near east), believed men experienced polyvalent sexuality, that is, a man could be attracted to a beautiful woman and/or to a beautiful man.
-As long as cultural norms were not violated (such as adultery or rape or a same sex sexual relationship between equals), attractions to either or both sexes were viewed as normal.
+The Greeks and many other cultures of the ancient near east, believed men experienced polyvalent sexuality, that is, a man could be attracted to a beautiful woman and/or to a beautiful man.
+As long as cultural norms were not violated (such as adultery or rape or a same sex sexual relationship between males of equal status), attractions to either or both sexes were viewed as normal.

-The Law of Moses was clear, that an Israelite or a resident alien in the land of Israel, while the Law was in effect, 1491 BC to AD 30, was to be stoned if he violated Lev 20:13 (again, the context is Molech worship and the associated shrine prostitution to Ashtoreth which was connected to Molech worship - Lev 20:2-5).
+The Law of Moses was clear, that an Israelite or a resident alien in the land of Israel, while the Law was in effect, 1491 BC to AD 30, was to be stoned if he violated Lev 20:13 (where the context is Molech worship, not gays or lesbians, and the associated shrine prostitution to Ashtoreth which was connected to Molech worship, Lev 20:2-5).